tomjoht/tomjoht.github.io/_posts/2017/12/2017-12-27-value-of-tech-comm-in-company-part4.md

 We thought the setup was just some annoying accounting group trying to track spending.
 But one day, the company announced that they were laying off *all* the technical writers (in addition to about 7% of the total IT workforce).
 This shocked us.
 I didn't think they would remove an entire function within an organization.
 Maybe 1-2 writers, but not *everyone*, and surely not me.
 But alas, it was true. *Audios, amigos!*

 In retrospect, I think this is what happened.
-Behind the scenes, some damn accountant was doing an internal-versus-external cost analysis, similar to a buy-versus-build cost analysis.
+Behind the scenes, some bow-tie-wearing, clever accountant was doing an internal-versus-external cost analysis, similar to a buy-versus-build cost analysis.
 Was it cheaper to employ full time technical writers at, say, $80 an hour, or to outsource technical writing needs to an external vendor for $60 an hour?
 The decision must have been to choose outsourcing because it was less expensive, and you still got documentation in the end.

 The corporation provided generous compensation packages, and I made my way to California and started a new life there.
 Over time, I learned that the corporation hired many of the tech writer employees it laid off as long-term external vendors, and paid them more than they were earning as salaried employees.
 Some departments even re-hired full-time technical writers on an individual basis (rather than having a centralized tech writing team).
 So clearly, the decision to outsource as a way to cut expenses was not a slam-dunk for cost savings as the accountant had hoped.
 Why not?